-In December of 1995, the UAB Comprehensive Cancer Center introduced two people who had a shared experience with breast cancer.
+In December of 1995, the O'Neal Comprehensive Cancer Center at UAB introduced two people who had a shared experience with breast cancer.
 Dolly O'Neal, an 18-month breast cancer survivor, was one of those people.
 The other was Bruce Sokol, whose wife D. D. was undergoing breast cancer treatment at the time.
 Both shared a fervent desire to do something to fight this disease.

-The following year, they founded the Breast Cancer Research Foundation of Alabama, and have since raised over $5.8 million to fund research for a cure.
+The following year, they founded the Breast Cancer Research Foundation of Alabama, and have since contributed over $8.7 million to fund research for a cure.

-Our Mission: “To help find a cure for breast cancer by funding promising Breast Cancer Research and to raise community awareness and funding for that research.”
+Our Mission: “To help find a cure for breast cancer by funding promising Breast Cancer Research in Alabama and to raise community awareness and funding for that research.”